-Reusable medical devices have been used in health-care facilities for more than a century.
-Today’s designs are complex and sophisticated, and the process of cleaning, disinfecting, and sterilizing reusable devices can be complex as well.
+Reusable medical devices have been used in healthcare facilities for more than a century.
+Today’s designs are complex and sophisticated, and the process of cleaning, disinfecting, and sterilizing reusable devices can be complex.
 Manufacturers of reusable medical devices are required to back their claims for product reuse.
 This involves providing instructions for reuse and conducting tests that validate the instructions.

 Testing should not be limited to the efficacy of the sterilization cycle; biocompatibility and functional performance of the medical device should be considered as well.
 This can be accomplished by exposing a product to multiple cycles equivalent to the projected maximum useful life of the device, including any cleaning steps performed between cycles.
 Following these exposures, functionality, physical integrity, and biocompatibility should be demonstrated through adequate testing.

 NAMSA recommends and conducts studies along the lines of those recommended in AAMI TIR 12, under sterilization efficacy testing, to provide data to demonstrate that the recommended instructions provide the product with an equivalent sterility assurance level of 10–6.

 - Cleaning studies

 - Repeat sterilization cycles